Android | iPhone | Garmin

-When the app is first launched on iOS it asks the user to grant health access to it.
-If the user doesn’t do this the app would behave in the way described – no step data.
-It’s also worth noting that if it’s the first time the phone has been authorised to collect health data, there’s sometimes a delay within iOS before the data is available to the app.
+When the app is first launched on iOS it asks the user to grant health access to it, make sure you do this.
+If it’s the first time the phone has been authorised to collect health data, there’s sometimes a delay within iOS before the data is available to the app.
 So the first thing to do here is confirm that you have given permissions to the app to access health data.
 See the steps below or this PDF – Fan Fit – Tracking steps on iOS

 - Tap on sources at the bottom of the screen

-2. Tap on “Red Devils Fit” within the source list
+- Tap on the app within the source list

-4. Close and relaunch “Red Devils Fit” (double tap home button, and swipe upwards on the app in the list, then open the app again).
+- Close and relaunch the app (double tap home button, and swipe upwards on the app in the list, then open the app again).

-The new version of Fan Fit supports Garmin wristband integration.
+The app supports Garmin wristband integration.
 In order to use this, you will also need the Garmin Connect app synced to your device.
 In Fan Fit under settings, choose Garmin to count your steps.
-If your device supports it, it will automatically count your steps, but it may not automatically count walking minutes.
+If your device supports it, it will automatically count your steps, but it may not automatically count walking minutes depending on your device.
 In that case, you can add walking minutes manually in the Garmin app or add sport minutes manually in the Fan Fit app.
 We would be interested to know your experience of using Garmin devices with Fan Fit – contact us for details.